My account Basket

 Libellula depressa Credit Petar Sabol

-Our grants, awards and bursaries programme exist to support and recognise activities which further the Society’s aims and aim to empower the entomological community to improve and communicate insect science.
-Over £75,000 will be awarded in 2024.
+Our grants, awards and bursaries programme support activities which further the Society’s aims and which empower the entomological community to improve and communicate insect science.

-Many of our grants are only available to RES members (excluding Associate Members).
-Everyone is welcome and anyone can join the Society, you can visit our Membership Pages to find the level of membership that best suits you.
+Many of our grants are only available to RES Fellows, Members and Students.
+Everyone is welcome to join the Society, you can visit our Membership Pages to find the level of membership that best suits you.

 Grants and Funding